-4 DESCRIPTION OF THE MODIFICATION PROPOSAL
+5 DESCRIPTION OF THE MODIFICATION PROPOSAL

-4.1 Proposed Modification
+5.1.1 Proposed Modification

-Proposed Modification P114 seeks to provide access to information that is available to all BSC Parties through a data licensing arrangement outside the Code.
+Proposed Modification P114 seeks to provide access to information that is available to all BSC Parties through a licence outside the Code.
 This approach addresses issues surrounding the use of BSC Party status to access information.
-Signing of the licence would involve payment of a licence fee to recover the costs of making this data available.
-The licence would also include the legal responsibilities of non-Parties in regards to publication and use of data acquired.
-Although the licence would be under the Code a Modification would be required to allow specific reports (Annex 2) to be made available to non-Parties.
+Signing of the agreement would involve payment of a licence fee to recover the costs of making this data available.
+The licensing agreement would also include the legal responsibilities of non-Parties in regards to publication and use of data acquired.